tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-03-WD_KCOMC_D/unit-1/talk-06-talk-06-Website_Development_1/talk-06-Website_Development_1.md

 ---
 icon:
-  type: carbon:development
+  type: mdi:help-circle-outline
-  color: 03A9F4
+  color: 398126
 ---

-Website Development 1

 This module introduces the student to the creation and development of web based applications.
-The st ...
+The student will become skilled in HyperText Markup Lang ...